April 20, 2022

 That’s why—despite the disruption—Denver Zoo has chosen to use this pivotal moment in our history to advance and prioritize our sustainability efforts, and continue to serve as an environmental leader, both in the industry and within our community.
 In order to carry out our mission, Inspiring Communities to Save Wildlife for Future Generations, we must start by focusing on operational sustainability on our 80-acre campus and throughout our supply chains.

-Goal: 25% reduction in energy use by 2025 from a 2018 baseline; 100% renewable energy use by 2030
+Energy: 25% reduction in energy use by 2025 from a 2018 baseline.
+100% renewable electricity use by 2030.

-Goal: Zero Waste campus by 2025 (defined as a 90% landfill diversion rate)
+Waste: Zero Waste campus by 2025 (defined as a 90% landfill diversion rate)